skydoves/AndroidRibbon/README.md

 ```

 ### create using Builder
-This is how to create `ShimmerRibbonView` instance using `ShimmerRibbonView.Builder` class.
+This is how to create `ShimmerRibbonView`'s instance using `ShimmerRibbonView.Builder` class.
 ```java
 new ShimmerRibbonView.Builder(context)
       .setRibbonView(ribbonView)